jbcodeforce/ML-studies/docs/genAI/ref-arch.md

 # Reference Architecture for LLM solution

+Developing and serving custom LLMs require a lot of work around managing infrastructure, data, models, pipelines, prompts, context windows, application states, observability, embeddings, storage mechanisms, caching and augmented generation.

+## Application integration with LLM

-A generic reference architecture (defined by [A16Z](https://a16z.com/emerging-architectures-for-llm-applications)) for a LLM solution looks like in the following diagram, which I extended with event streaming as a source:
+This section present a generic reference architecture as defined by [A16Z](https://a16z.com/emerging-architectures-for-llm-applications) for a LLM solution.
+I extended their architecture with event streaming as a source of data and knowledge:

 ![](./diagrams/llm-ra-1.drawio.png)

-1. **Data pipelines** are batch processing, which in the context of LLM, may process unstructured documents with structured CSVs, Json, or SQL tables.
-This data processing may be done in a map-reduce platform to do Extract Transform Load job.
+1. **Data pipelines** are batch processing, which in the context of LLM, may combine unstructured documents with structured CSVs, Json, or SQL table content.
+This data processing may be done in a map-reduce platform, like Apache Spark, to perform the Extract Transform Load job.
 Most of existing pipelines land their output to Data Lake.
-But modern data pipelines may call directly a LLM to build embeddings and to save them into a Vector Store.
-The flow will look like in the figure below, which is based on classical Retrieval Augmented Generation (RAG) process.
+But modern data pipelines may call directly a LLM to build embeddings and save them into a Vector Store.
+The flow looks like in the figure below, which is based on classical Retrieval Augmented Generation (RAG) process.

     ![](./diagrams/rag.drawio.png)